inators/Traininator/README.md

 Instead of a circuit board I just opted for the ugly wiring technique.
 The case is on [Tinkercad](https://www.tinkercad.com/things/2L7K1vGAjS5-traininator), click the link or search for Traininator.
 You can see below I have some standoff printed on the front and some plastic pieces that hold the power button, screen, and mini button held strong.
 ![Traininator opened up](https://github.com/inators/Traininator/blob/c6cc4fd54a4e9cd1cd1765979c7a4b41e5b041de/img/Traininator_open.jpg?raw=true)
 ### Basic wiring instructions
-The only thing that really matters here is that the screen is connected to the proper i2c pins.
+The only thing that really matters here is that the screen is connected to the proper i2c pins and whichever type of pot you use is wired to an one of the ADC pins.
 All of the switches and buttons can be on pretty much any other pin as long as you have some way of knowing what pin you use.
 You'll see in my code where I define what pins are what that this is flexible.
 Still go to geoffb's blog linked above if you want to see what pins he used.
 We use all the same stuff except I use a different oled screen (same pinout) and I have an extra button to map.

 All of the switches and buttons will have visual feedback on the display so if you mix up which button is which just use the display then change your button function order here:
 ```